 - 2.1.
 The Committee shall advise the administration and the Senate on instructional and information technologies. - 2.2.
-The Committee shall assist the Directors of Instructional Technology Services, the Library, the Academic Affairs Information Technology Coordinator, and other campus Instructional / Information Technology offices, with developing long-range master plans and shall review and make recommendations on the mission and services of ITS, the Library and Academic Affairs on instructional and information technologies. - 2.3.
+The Committee shall evaluate the specific contribution made to San Diego State University according to the general criteria established by the CSU Board of Trustees.13 - 2.3.
+The Committee shall assist the Directors of Instructional Technology Services, the Library, the Academic Affairs Information Technology Coordinator, and other campus Instructional / Information Technology offices, with developing long-range master plans and shall review and make recommendations on the mission and services of ITS, the Library and Academic Affairs on instructional and information technologies. - 2.4.
 The Committee shall consider any matter referred by the Senate or by the administration of the University (and may consider, at its own discretion, other matters relating to instructional and information technologies at the campus and CSU system-wide levels.)
 The committee shall review and provide feedback on campus information technology initiatives as related to instruction, research and operational needs.